 Different Passing Requirements

-Both tests are oral interviews, but the passing requirements differ.
+According to the official USCIS study materials, both tests are oral interviews, but the passing requirements differ.
 For the 2008 test, you must answer 6 out of 10 questions correctly.
 For the 2025 test, you must answer 12 out of 20 questions correctly.
+Both require 60% correct.

 How to Prepare for Either Version